appleboy/drone-ssh/README.md

         - echo "Hello World"
 ```

-## Build or Download a binary
+## Build or Download a Binary

-The pre-compiled binaries can be downloaded from [release page](https://github.com/appleboy/drone-ssh/releases).
-Support the following OS type.
+Pre-compiled binaries are available on the [releases page](https://github.com/appleboy/drone-ssh/releases), supporting the following operating systems:

 - Windows amd64/386
 - Linux arm/amd64/386
-- Darwin amd64/386
+- macOS (Darwin) amd64/386

-With `Go` installed
+If you have `Go` installed:

 ```sh
 go install github.com/appleboy/drone-ssh@latest
 ```

-or build the binary with the following command:
+Or build the binary manually with the following commands:

 ```sh
 export GOOS=linux